Zoom Limit: Maximum Participants, Call Duration

 Use a Paid Account Host

-The meeting duration depends on the host, not participants.
+The meeting duration depends on the host, not the participants.

 If someone on your team has a paid Zoom account: